Generally, this class of medications

 - central nervous system depressants, including alcohol, benzodiazepines, opioids, and antipsychotics

 Use caution if you have a history of fainting, heart disease, low blood pressure, depression, or heart block.
 This medication may complicate your condition or make its symptoms worse.

 - lisdexamfetamine (Vyvanse)

-There are three nonstimulant drugs approved by the FDA to treat ADHD in adults:
+Other than guanfacine, which is approved for children and adolescents, there are two nonstimulant drugs FDA approved to treat ADHD in adults:

 - atomoxetine (Strattera)